 You can also visit one of Iceland’s major cities such as the capital Reykjavik, or Akureyri (the capital in the north) which hold a lot of fun activities and tours to showcase Icelandic culture.
 You may also visit smaller cities in Iceland that hold their own allure, filled with beautiful terrain and rich in history.

 It would also be a lot of fun to join tours tied to specific activities that Iceland is famous for e.g., whale and puffin watching tours, glacier hiking tours, ice caving tours, snorkeling tours, snowmobiling tours, and even tours that visit hot spring spas such as the Blue Lagoon or Sky Lagoon.
-This helps to foster a sense of community with locals and other visitors which can enhance your vacation experience.

 Never forget to try some Icelandic local food and have a taste of Iceland during your stay.